DuolaD/HoYoShade/Readme.md

 *1:Do not open the ReShade control panel before the game success login account.
 *2:HoYoShade Injector does not support those game path checks.
-*3:Developed, Support will be provided one week before the public beta.
+*3:Developed, Inject Support will be provided one week before the public beta.

 ## 〢 Sources